mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 requirements should be clearly documented.
-Particularly, to avoid any potential negative implications on inclusivity, any personal information that is collected with respect to the use of the free remote participation option must be held confidential.
+Particularly, to avoid any potential negative implications on inclusivity, any personal information that is collected with respect to the use of the free remote participation option must be kept confidential.

 # Financial Impact